 5. Criteria for selection of entity for expression of interest route.

-In case the expression of interest fulfills the minimum eligibility criteria and the requirements list out at sub-regulation 6, the Board shall issue an open advertisement in at least one national and one vernacular daily newspaper (including webhosting) publishing receipt of an expression of interest and commencement of public consultation period of thirty days;
+In case the expression of interest fulfills the minimum eligibility criteria and the requirements list out at sub-regulation 6, the Board shall [webhost the same at PNGRB’s website giving wide publicity regarding] receipt of an expression of interest and commencement of public consultation period of thirty days;

 During the period of public consultation process, any person, authority or entity may submit in writing to the Board its views, if any, on the expression of interest;